The process of writing an appraisal report consists of an inspection which leads to an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

 Appraisal Quest Co.
-(805) 469-3088 is always prepared to reply to any questions you might have about appraisals or real estate in Ventura County.
+(805) 469-3088 is happy to talk to you about any concerns you might have about appraisals or real estate in Ventura County.

 Contact Appraisal Quest Co.
-(805) 469-3088 today to talk about how we can help you with your valuation problems.
+(805) 469-3088 today to learn how we can help you with your valuation problems.